antvis/G6/docs/manual/middle/elements/nodes/custom-node.en.md

   - When the `update` function is not undefined: If user has defined the third parameter `extendedNodeName` of `registerNode`, which means extending a built-in node type, the `update` function of the extended node type of the custom node will be executed once the node is updated; If the third parameter of `registerNode` is not assigned, the `draw` function of the custom node will be executed instead;
   - When the `update` function is defined, whether the third parameter of `registerNode` is defined, the `update` function will be executed when the node is updated.
 - `afterDraw` and `afterUpdate`: they are used for extending the exited nodes in general. e.g. adding extra image on rect node, adding animation on a circle node, ...;
-- `setState` should be rewrite when you want to response the state changes by animation.
+- `setState` should be override when you want to response the state changes by animation.
 Responsing the state changes by simple styles can be achieved by [Configure Styles for State](/en/docs/manual/middle/states/state#configure-styles-for-state);
 - `getAnchorPoints`: it is only required when you want to contrain the link points for nodes and their related edges.
 The anchorPoints can be assigned in the node data as well.

 ## 1. Register a Brand New Node